How I Passed the NBCOT® On My First Try (And you can too!)

 As far as working goes, I personally would NOT recommend getting a full-time OT job on a temporary license and thinking you’re going to have the time and energy to study every evening.

-You are going to be absolutely exhausted from working as a new OT and you will have major pressure not to fail since failing = no more temporary license = no more job (yikes!)
+You are going to be absolutely exhausted from working as a new OT and you will have major pressure not to fail since failing = no more temporary license = no more OT job (yikes!)

 I did babysit for two families approximately 15 hours a week and ALWAYS brought my study materials and laptop, as I was primed and ready to knock out as much as I could during the kids’ nap-time and bed-time.
-I think doing a bit of easy part-time work is much easier on you with way less stress of losing your license/job.
+I think doing a bit of easy part-time work is much easier on you with much less stress of losing your temporary license/job.

 The Day of the Test